benwiley4000/gif-frames/README.md

 ## Examples

-Writing to file in Node:
+Writing each frame to file in Node:

 ```javascript
 var gifFrames = require('gif-frames');